 Why are stress interviews used?

-The primary explanation that organizations embrace the stress interview strategy are generally those that work in quick paced, pressurized enterprises, for example, speculation banking, or top-level client administrations, for example, air travel or cutting edge open segments.
+The primary explanation that organizations embrace of the stress interview strategy are generally those that work in quick paced, pressurized enterprises.
+For example, speculation banking, or top-level client administrations, for example, air travel or cutting edge open segments.